Manky0/samurai-servers/README.md

 ./builds/ceil.exe
 ```

-5. When all the clients are connected, type a number N of measurements at the Orquestrator terminal.
+5. When all the clients are connected, type a number N of measurements at the Orchestrator terminal.
 The clients will respond with N captures.

 ### IPs

-- Orquestrator: 10.0.0.20
+- Orchestrator: 10.0.0.20
 - Minnowboard STA: 10.0.0.31
 - Raspberry Ceil Cam: 10.0.0.32
 - Rasbperry AP: 10.0.0.39